-Premises and equipment consists of computer and communications equipment, and software (externally purchased and developed for internal use).
+Premises and equipment consists of computer and communications equipment, and software.
 Premises and equipment are stated at cost less accumulated depreciation and amortization.
-Depreciation and amortization of premises and equipment are provided principally by the straight-line method over the estimated useful life of the asset.
-Estimates of useful lives are generally as follows: computer and communications equipment - 3 to 9 years.
-Estimated useful lives for software are generally 3 to 5 years.
+Depreciation and amortization are provided by the straight-line method over the estimated useful life of the asset.
+Estimated useful lives are generally as follows: computer and communications equipment - 3 to 9 years.
+Estimated useful lives for software costs are generally 3 to 5 years.